mikeqfu/pydriosm/docs/source/quick-start.rst

 Read/parse data
 ===============

-To read/parse any of the downloaded data files above, we could use the class :ref:`GeofabrikReader<pydriosm.reader.GeofabrikReader>` of the module :ref:`pydriosm.reader<reader>`.
+To read/parse any of the downloaded data files above, we could use the class :py:class:`GeofabrikReader<pydriosm.reader.GeofabrikReader>` (see also :ref:`pydriosm.reader<reader>`).

 .. code-block:: python